chamberlainh/Moquegua_Morphology/README.md

 ### Morpholotical Analysis

-This folder contains raw, calibrated, and modeled AMS radiocarbon data.
+This folder contains R project, R script, and data files for morphological analysis.
+For 3D models, see the repository https://webserver.anthro.univie.ac.at/heascloud/index.php/f/31564.

+### Visuals

 ## Citation